asvirdi/ML-workshop-ali/labs/lab 2.md

 * Go into the **workshop** directory -- `cd workshop`

+* Install the virtualenv package using pip -- `pip install virtualenv --user`

-* You will setup a virutal environment.
+* You will setup a virtual environment.
 This makes sure any packages you install for this workshop do not intefere with your system's python packages

-* Install the virtualenv package using pip -- `pip install virtualenv`

 * You should see 2 directories, `code` and `labs` and 1 `requirements.txt` file.
 The reqiurements file lists the packages you require for this workshop

 * Data has been processed and made available in Elasticsearch for this workshop

-* Find `elasticPassword` (cmd+f `elasticPassword` on Mac or ctrl+f`elasticPassword` on Windows)
+* Find `elasticPassword` (cmd+f `elasticPassword` on Mac or ctrl+f `elasticPassword` on Windows)

 * Fill out the string with password on the white board